-Robustness to functional form.
-When we run a log/linear regression (the dependent variable remains in logarithms, but the independent variables are in levels), we have the following results: the estimated coefficient on closeness is positive and statistically significant both for a regression with all observations in the giant component as well as for a regression (6,397 observations) with all three robustness restrictions discussed above.
-The estimated coefficient on degree is insignificant in a regression with all observations in the giant component; it is positive and statistically significant in a regression with all three robustness restrictions in Table A3.
+When we run a log/linear regression (the dependent variable remains in logarithms, but the independent variables are in levels), we have the following results: the estimated coefficient on closeness is positive and statistically significant both for a regression with all observations in the giant component, as well as for a regression (6,397 observations) with all three robustness restrictions discussed above in section 4.4.1.
+The estimated coefficient on degree is insignificant in a regression with all observations in the giant component; it is positive and statistically significant in a regression with all three robustness restrictions from section 4.4.1.

 When we run a linear/linear regression (both the dependent variable and the independent variables are in levels), rather than a log/log regression, the estimated coefficient on closeness is still positive and statistically significant.
 The estimated coefficient on degree is positive, but no longer statistically significant.
-This result holds both for a regression with all observations in the giant component (18,697) as well as for a regression (6,397 observations) with all three robustness restrictions.29
+This result holds both for a regression with all observations in the giant component (18,697), as well as for a regression (6,397 observations) with all three robustness restrictions from section 4.4.1.